vijoh01/UserScore/README.md

 ## Working with the application

-After cloning this repo, install all dependencies using `yarn` or `npm` (preferably yarn).
-When that is complete, run the server by executing `yarn start` or `npm run start`.
+After cloning this repo, install all dependencies using `npm`.
+When that is complete, run the server by executing `npm run start`.
 You will now be able to access the initial application through your browser at the url displayed in your terminal.

 In the folder `src` you will find a file called `app.jsx` that is the main module for your application.
 You can import other files from there.